Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: In-Depth Look at Inner Well-Posedness

 \subsection{Nominally Inner Well-Posed Systems}

 The requirement that~$\HS$ must have solutions that reach the jump set approximately in the same amount of ordinary time as~$x$, postulated above, can be formalized by generalizing nominal inner well-posedness to account for \textit{terminal constraints}.
-As such, given a target set~$X$, we look at solutions of~$\HS$ that terminate on~$X$.
-By definition, such solutions necessarily have compact domains, but they do not have to be maximal.
-This generalization bears some similarities to the notions of ``relaxation with constraints and a target''~\cite{cai} and ``viability with a target'' \cite{quinveliov,aubinimpulse}, the latter of which is motivated by optimal control problems~\cite{quincampoix}.
+As such, given a target set~$X$, we look at solutions of~$\HS$ that terminate on~$X$. {Recalling the definition of ``termination'' in Section~\ref{sec:background}, such a solution $x$ is not necessarily maximal but has compact domain, and satisfy~$x(T,J)\in X$, where~$(T,J)$ is the terminal time of~$x$.} This generalization bears some similarities to the notions of ``relaxation with constraints and a target''~\cite{cai} and ``viability with a target'' \cite{quinveliov,aubinimpulse}, the latter of which is motivated by optimal control problems~\cite{quincampoix}.

 \begin{defn} A hybrid system~$\HS=(C,F,D,G)$ is said to be nominally inner well-posed on a set~$S$ with terminal constraint~$X$ if for every solution~$x$ of $\HS$ originating from~$S$ and terminating on~$X$, the following holds: \begin{enumerate}[label={($\star\star$)},leftmargin=*] \item given any sequence~$\{\xi_{i}\}_{i=0}^{\infty}\in\closure(C)\cup D$ convergent to~$x(0,0)$, there exists~$\imath\geq 0$ such that for every~$i\geq \berk{\imath}$, there exists a solution~$x_i$ of~$\HS$ originating from~$\xi_i$ and terminating on~$X$ such that the sequence~$\{x_i\}_{i=\berk{\imath}}^{\infty}$ is locally eventually bounded and graphically convergent to~$x$. \end{enumerate} \end{defn}